Effects of Physical Abuse, Pictures of Physical Abuse

-The short-term effects of physical abuse are typically obvious and treatable by an emergency room physician or other healthcare provider.
-They can range from cuts, bruises, broken bones and other physical maladies.
+The short-term effects of physical abuse are typically obvious and treatable by an emergency room physician or other healthcare providers.
+They can range from cuts, bruises, broken bones, and other physical maladies.
 There are long-term physical abuse effects from these injuries as well, however.

 Unfortunately, many of the injuries sustained from physical abuse affect the victim as they grow older.
 The long-term effects of physical abuse include:1

 - Heart disease